Dr. George Little

 Born in 1981 in Gjakova.
 She finished basic studies in general medicine field in University of Pristina.
 She graduated in 2007, meanwhile she finished specialization in Pediatric field-SHSKUK in 2016.
 During the period 2008-2010 she worked as general doctor in Familiary Medicine Center in Gjakova.
 In the same period she attended special programs for international laguages- mainly in english and german language.
 In 2016 she has been employed in Pediatric Clinic as Pediater Doctor in Endocrinology Department.
 Beside the experience in hospital, mrs.Elida has been participant in many scienties symposiums, medical congresses, pediatric school and other traning for proffessional advance in medicine field.

-Mynevere Latifi-Hoxha, pediatrician-neonatologist, graduated in the Medical Faculty at the University of Pristina in 1979.
-After the graduation she worked in the medical Centre in Gjilan for a year and a half, and then in 1981 she started to work in OB/GYN in Prishtina, where she also started the residency in Pediatrics.
-In 1988 she finished the residency in Pediatrics, at the University Clinical Centre in Zagreb, Croatia.
-During this time she also attended the post graduate studies there.
-She worked at the University Clinical Centre in Prishtina as a specialized doctor until 1990.
-In that time she had to stop working there together with all her colleagues because of the Serbian regime.
-For ten years she continued to work in her private clinic in Prishtina and Podujeva.
-She also worked in the humanitarian clinic “Nёna Terezё”.
+Mynevere Latifi-Hoxha, pediatrician-neonatologist, graduated from the Faculty of Medicine at the University of Prishtina in 1979.
+After graduation she worked at the Medical Center in Gjilan for a year and a half, and then in 1981 she started working at the Obstetrics Clinic Gynecology in Prishtina, where he started his specialization in Pediatrics.
+In 1988 she completed her specialization in Pediatrics at the University Clinical Center in Zagreb, Croatia.
+During this time she also pursued postgraduate studies.
+She worked at the University Clinical Center in Prishtina, as a specialist doctor until 1990.
+At this time she was banned from working there along with all her colleagues due to the Serbian regime.
+For ten years she has continued to work in her private clinic in Prishtina and Podujeva.
+She also worked at the “Mother Teresa” humanitarian clinic.